-• Clinical Manual on EIMC under Local Anesthesia in Kenya.
-Participants course Workbooks, Trainer's Handbook and videos.

-- Other resources and materials that can be used for your own reference are: - The Quality Assurance and Facility Assessment Tools for EIMC in Kenya - www.malecircumcision.org - Other references as necessary
+- The Guidelines for EIMC in Kenya.
+Participants course Workbooks, Trainer's Handbook and videos. - Other resources and materials that can be used for your own reference are: - The Quality Assurance and Facility Assessment Tools for EIMC in Kenya - www.malecircumcision.org - Other references as necessary